 To change the size or angle of a line, click on the line to make it the active object.
-Handles will appear on a rectangle that contains the line.
-Click and hold one of the handles to reposition that corner of the bounding rectangle.
+Handles will appear on each end of the line.
+Click and hold one of the handles to reposition.
 The line will reorient as you move the handle.
-Each of the handles can be moved in the same manner.